 5 Common Hockey Injuries

-With the summer months in the rearview mirror, its time to sharpen the skates and get the hockey stick out of the closet.
-With most neighbourhood rinks fully booked for ice time, hockey is a popular sport across all ages and skill levels.
+With the summer months in the rearview mirror, its time to sharpen the skates and get the hockey stick out.
+As most neighbourhood rinks fully booked, hockey is a popular sport across all ages and skill levels.
 With the athletic and physical nature of the sport also comes the risk of injury.

 Below is a list of the most common hockey injuries you may see with players.

 Concussions in hockey have been a very hot topic of recent memory.
-With high profile players such as Sidney Crosby missing significant time with a concussion, it seems as if there has been more media attention around the issue as of late.
+With high profile players such as Sidney Crosby missing significant time with a concussion, it seems there has been more media attention around the issue lately.

 Shoulder Separation – AC joint injury